pkhoueiry/Covid_19/README.md

 ### Trajectories since the 100th confirmed case

-The below shows that cases in Lebanon are increasing fast lately.
+The below shows that cases in Lebanon are doubling every 5 days, showing that confinment measures are helping, so far.
+This needs to be confirmed over the coming days.

 <iframe src="https://ourworldindata.org/grapher/covid-confirmed-cases-since-100th-case?country=LBN" style="width: 100%; height: 600px; border: 0px none;"></iframe>